Hamidhasan/ghc/type-app-docs/ResearchJournal.md

 the assignment, it will be necessary to solve the problem theoretically before diving into the code and attempting to blindly solve it in the gigantic GHC compiler.

+#### Thursday, June 20th
+I have finished reading both papers [to the best of my limited ability!].
+I now have a much better grasp of what is going on behind the type checker.

+I have not made judgments yet, but I have been poking around within the compiler itself to see how function applicatons are compiled.
+At this point, I have narrowed down the functions that I need to change to about two or three specific ones.

+It is possible that in order to implement this feature, I will have to treat ETypeApp - basically, the flagger for the variable - as a "seperate" application and re-do all the typing rules for it - basically, treat the entire function differently if it sees an type application.
+This is what I tried to do initially in the parser, but it did not seem to work well.

+This may need to be done because the type application(s) need to create new meta TyVar[iable]s and then re-unify with the already-checked function type.
+Basically, the function type, after it is checked, needs to be checked against the type application(s) to see if the function's argument-types are more polymorphic than what is supplied by the type application.
+To do this, it may require a greater context - one that can be provided if we implement a seperate "app" rule.

+However, we could just also pass information back - this is the way it will be done if I stick with the current approach.
+This will ruin the nicely-built map function in the typechecker, which I hesitate to do, but may need to end up doing.

+After creating the judgments, I will try to investigate this further.
+For now, I will stick with the current approach - ETypeApp is a abs. syntax element that only appears as a type, and as an arg of a function - no special "app" rule is needed to typecheck it.